Don’t Let Your Strengths Become Your Weakness

 I figured out what it was when we had our second phone session.

-I’m a huge fan of positive psychology and base my coaching techniques on related principles.
-I frequently ask clients to complete the VIA (Values in Action) Survey of Character Strengths that’s available on www.AuthenticHappiness.org, the flagship website of Dr. Martin Seligman, Director of the Positive Psychology Center at the University of Pennsylvania and the founder of the field of positive psychology itself.
+I frequently ask clients to complete the VIA (Values in Action) Survey of Character Strengths that’s available on www.AuthenticHappiness.org, the website of eminent psychologist and researcher Dr. Martin Seligman.

 This client had completed the survey, of course, and a giant “a-ha!” surged through me as I reviewed his top five strengths (quotes in parentheses are excerpts from the expanded descriptors of each strength as provided in the results of the survey):